Sport BTEC Certificate-Extended Certificate - Level 3 - Full-time (North Devon)

-You will be able to study sports at higher education level.
-Learners often go onto sports coaching, sport science or Physical Education careers with this qualification.
+You will be able to study a sport related course at Higher Education level.
+Learners often go onto sports coaching, sport science, physiotherapy or Physical Education careers with this qualification.

-You will be working in both a theoretical and practical manner and therefore will find yourself in the gym and sports hall as much as the classroom.
+You will be working in both a theoretical and practical manner and whilst many sessions are classroom based, you will find yourself in the sports hall for one session a week.